daviddarke/A-modern-WordPress-development-workflow/dev-process.md

 # [fit] What's wrong with this?

-* Almost impossible for two developer to work at the same time
+* Almost impossible for two developer to work at the same time, (unless they are sat next to each other)
 * Dropbox does have a revision system, but only on a per file basis
- * No real history
- * No way of restoring a
 * Deployments were cumbersome and not traceable
 * No real control over servers and hosting
 * Nothing was re-usable
+* Hours wasted handling development environment differences

 ---

 [.build-lists: true]

 ## X challenges

-#

 * Shared development environment
 * Get a reliable deployment method